BruceEckel/pybooktools/README.md

     - In actual code, includes a book & chapter indicator:
     - `# file_name.py: From LazyProgrammerGuide.com chapter N`
     - Everything to the right of the `:` is stripped when the example is updated into the book.
+- Run `Black` with a separate command?
+Even if Pycharm has its own settings it could be useful to occasionally apply `Black`.
 - Test `update_markdown_code_listings.py` to verify it works with new slugline format
 - Tool `extract_markdown_code_listings.py` that extracts one example or all examples from a chapter back to its source code repo.